 The best Google Photos alternatives

-Although iDrive isn't designed primarily for storing photos and videos, we think it might be the perfect Google Photos alternative for the right user.
-If you prioritise maximum storage space, then the company's high-capacity, low-cost plans will appeal.
-5 TB of storage costs only $52.12 per year.
-10 TB, a massive amount, costs only $74.62 per year.
+Although iDrive isn't designed primarily for storing photos and videos, we think it might be one of the best Google Photos alternatives for many users.
+If your priority is maximum storage space, then the company's high-capacity, low-cost plans will appeal.
+5 TB of storage costs only $52.12 per year, while a massive 10 TB costs just $74.62 per year.

-On a per-GB basis, you won't find cloud storage as affordable as this.
-So if you manage a sizeable image library, we recommend IDrive.
-Similarly, amateur or professional photographers shooting in Raw format should consider IDrive due to the format's large file sizes.
+On a per-GB basis, you won't find any other cloud storage as affordable as this.
+So if you manage a sizeable image library, this could be your best bet.
+Amateur or professional photographers shooting in Raw format may find IDrive particularly appealing due to the format's large file sizes.

 The platform also scores highly for accessibility, with reliable apps available on iOS, Android, and Windows devices.
 Over a rigorous testing period, we found no significant issues with any of iDrive's apps and found all the main features straightforward to use.
 The iDrive web client is also impressive, making it easy to access your files from any web-enabled device.